quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 After applying the two optimizations, the code becomes too big to paste here.
 But this happens:

-    * The XORs are split into several smaller ones, hence generating a forest of independent small XORs trees.
+    * The XORs are split into several smaller ones, hence generating a forest of independent small XORs trees (actually DAGs).
-    * Each XOR tree is *idependently* obfuscated by X-OR.
+    * Each XOR tree is *independently* obfuscated by X-OR.
 This means that the obfuscated types of each subtree can be different (and they really are in practice)!
     * And the optimizer will not optimize out the splits!

 I'll let you take a look at the result.
 With the given example LLVM produces ~1300 obfuscated LLVM instructions from the original ~10.